 Giving just a few dollars takes minimal commitment on the donor’s end.
 But small gift donors can provide tremendous long-term value if you follow up effectively and grow relationships over time.

-In fact, many donors now prefer to make a small test donation to see how a nonprofit responds and if they are deserving of more support.
+In fact, many donors now prefer to make a small test donation to see how a nonprofit responds before committing to a larger gift.

-It’s impossible to know ahead of time, but there’s a chance that $5 donation you just received could be from a potential board member, employee, sponsor, or future major donor who wants to see how you respond to even the smallest gifts.
+It’s impossible to know ahead of time.
+But there’s a chance the $5 donation you just received could be from a potential board member, employee, sponsor, or future major donor who wants to see how you respond to even the smallest gifts!

-To start, think about all the things that are covered by your annual fund.
-Take a small, but tangible item from your annual budget and launch an email appeal campaign focused on that specific need.
+To start, think about all the things your annual fund covers.
+Take a small but tangible item from your annual budget and launch a digital campaign focused on that specific need.

-For example, let’s say your nonprofit focuses on providing educational opportunities for students in underserved populations.
-Focus a small donation appeal on a specific week-long after school program.
+If your nonprofit focuses on providing educational opportunities for students in underserved populations, focus a small donation appeal on a specific week-long after-school program.

 In your appeal, you can make an ask like, “Please consider donating just $10 today, so we can reach our goal of $500 so students can attend this program at no cost to their families.”

 This approach makes every donor’s gift feel valuable, no matter how much they give.
 It’s easy for donors to feel good about contributing just $5 or $10 when the goal is $500.

 On the other hand, a donor who can only give $5 may not see the value of their gift if your goal is $10,000.
 They may decide their contribution doesn’t make enough of a difference and not donate at all.